 Unitarianism is a form of Christianity that denies the doctrine of the Trinity.
-In 1961, the consolidation of the Unitarian and Universalist denominations brought together two distinct traditions to form a creeedless movement that acts today as an umbrella organization for religious liberals all over the world.
+In 1961, the consolidation of the Unitarian and Universalist denominations brought together two distinct traditions to form a creedless movement that acts today as an umbrella organization for religious liberals all over the world.
 The lack of a formal creed has been central to attacks by critics who argue Unitarianism is without religious content and thus not subject to protections of religious freedom afforded by the First Amendment.
-In this Oct.
-2, 2011 photo, Betty Higbie, 78, second from left, and, Lee Higbie, 70, center, are formally introduced as new members of the First Unitarian Church of Albuquerque in Albuquerque, N.M.
-While overall membership among Unitarian Universalist churches has declined nationally, churches in western U.S. states were reporting spikes in membership.
-(AP Photo/Russell Contreras, used with permission from The Associated Press.)
+In this 2011 photo, Betty Higbie, 78, second from left, and, Lee Higbie, 70, center, are formally introduced as new members of the First Unitarian Church of Albuquerque in Albuquerque, New Mexico.
+(AP Photo/Russell Contreras, used with permission from the Associated Press.)

 Unitarianism is a form of Christianity that denies the doctrine of the Trinity, whereby God is manifested as the Father, the Son, and the Holy Spirit.

 Originally a scripturally oriented denomination, in the mid-nineteenth century it became a religion of reason and liberal theology under the leadership of James Martineau in England and Ralph Waldo Emerson and Theodore Parker in the United States.

 Although early European leaders of anti-Trinitarian ministries such as Francis David and Michael Servetus were prosecuted for their beliefs, Unitarians in the United States have practiced their religion without interference.
 In fact, many early American deists, including Thomas Jefferson and John Adams, held Unitarian beliefs.

 Unitarian Universalism is a theologically liberal, inclusive belief system